SexChrLab/PopInf/README.md

 # Running PopInf
 Below are steps for running PopInf.
 PopInf is incorporated into the workflow system snakemake.
 All necessary files and scripts are in this directory.
 There are instructions on preparing the reference panel in a folder called "`Reference_Panel`".
 There are also instructions on preparing the unknown samples in a folder called "`Unknown_Samples`".

 We have provided sample data sets to run PopInf.
 They are subsetted data from 1000 genomes phase 3.
-The reference panel VCFs can be found in the folder called `Reference_Panel/` and the unknown (in this example, they are just admixed individuals) samples can be found in the folder called `Unknown_Samples/`.
+The reference panel VCFs can be found in the folder called `Reference_Panel/` and the unknown (in this example, they are a set of admixed individuals from 1000 genomes) samples can be found in the folder called `Unknown_Samples/`.

 ## What you need to run PopInf
  1. Variants for a reference panel in VCF file format separated by chromosome.
 See `Reference_Panel/`
  2. Variants for sample(s) of individuals with unknown or self-reported ancestry in VCF file format separated by chromosome.
 See `Unknown_Samples/`
  3. Sample information file for the reference panel.
 This file must contain 3 tab-delimited columns: 1) the individual's sample name, and 2) sex information (i.e. male, female, unknown) and 3) population information for the corresponding individual.
-Our example for this file is provided in here: `Sample_Information/ThousandGenomesSamples_AdmxRm.txt`.
+Our example for this file is provided here: `Sample_Information/ThousandGenomesSamples_AdmxRm.txt`.
  4. Sample information file for the unknown samples.
 This file must contain 3 tab-delimited columns: 1) the individual's sample name, and 2) sex information (i.e. male, female, unknown) and 3) population information for the corresponding individual (this column can be labeled "unknown" for this file).
 Our example for this file is provided here: `Sample_Information/ThousandGenomesSamples_Admx_samples.txt`.
  5. Reference Genome file (.fa) used for mapping variants.
 Make sure there are accompanying index (.fai) and dictionary (.dict) files.
 See folder `Reference_Genome/` for more information.